qteatime/kate/docs/manual.md

 Kate is an accessibility, security, and privacy conscious platform.
 We want players to be in control of their gaming experience, and we want to make sure they have a fun (and safe!) time playing regardless of what cartridge they choose to run.

-This manual describes both the underlying technology for Kate, so you have a better idea of how it achieves this safety and privacy goals, as well as how to develop and share games for it.
+This manual describes the underlying technology Kate uses, so you have a better idea of how it achieves these safety and privacy goals.
+As well as what features it provides.

 ## Hardware specification